EloB/turborepo-remote-cache-lambda/README.md

 ### Executing turbo tasks
 Don't forget to set the environment `TURBO_TOKEN` when running a turbo task.
 Important also that you apply the `--preflight` to the commands when executing for instance `turbo build --preflight` else it won't work.
 There should be an dedicated environment variable for that but hasn't able to work (see `TURBO_PREFLIGHT` at https://turbo.build/repo/docs/reference/system-variables#system-environment-variables).

+## Todo
+- Simplify the deployment using `sam deploy` and parameter overrides.
+Accepting PRs for this!